gsutil-mirrors/crcmod/docs/crcmod.rst

                     those that generate 8, 16, 24, 32, or 64 bit CRCs.

    :param initCrc:  Initial value used to start the CRC calculation.
 This initial
-                    value should be the initial shift register value XORed with the final XOR value.
+                    value should be the initial shift register value, reversed if it uses a reversed algorithm, and then XORed with the final XOR value.
 That is equivalent to the CRC result the algorithm should return for a zero-length string.
 Defaults to all bits set because that starting value will take leading zero bytes into account.
 Starting with zero will ignore all leading zero bytes.